 Seriously, we love pumpkin foods.
 Our fridge is currently stocked with pumpkin ice cream, pumpkin macaroons, and pumpkin cheesecake.
 We have pumpkin coffee and pumpkin candles.
 Disneyland Resort Halloween snacks are heavily skewed toward pumpkin lovers like us.
 If you don’t love pumpkin foods, you’re far less inclined to be as smitten over Disneyland’s Halloween snacks as we are, but there’s still plenty for you.

 To us, this is one of the biggest draws of visiting during the Halloween season, and we enjoy these snacks so much that we usually spend multiple days following the “Food Guide” pamphlet and grazing around the parks.
-You can see some of our favorites for 2019 in our Best Halloween Foods & Desserts at Disneyland post.
+You can see some of our favorites in our Best Halloween Foods & Desserts at Disneyland post.

 With that said, it’s unclear whether Mickey’s Halloween Party will return in 2020 or 2021 (we highly doubt it), so we’re leaving this section here…for now.
 We also have a dedicated Mickey’s Halloween Party at Disneyland Tips post if you want more detailed info and analysis.